HackGT/beehive/README.md

 and add an env var by the name of `DEV_HACKS_MY_SECRET`.
 If the file is just in `/hacks.yaml` you must name it `DEFAULT_HACKS_MY_SECRET`.

+**WARNING: your secret must be bash-escaped or Travis will do weird shit**

 ## Parting words

 Hopefully this design will become more unified in the future.